EdDataScienceEES/tutorial-shaistilman/index.md

 ## Data and Materials
 {: #DataMat}

 You can find all the data that you require for completing this tutorial on this [GitHub repository]().
 We encourage you to download the data to your computer and work through the examples along the tutorial as this reinforces your understanding of the concepts taught in the tutorial.
+In this tutorial we will work with data from the faraway package, which is a package in R containing different datasets.

 Now we are ready to dive into the world of model selection!